mic-c/se_project_aroundtheus/README.md

-# Triple Peaks Coffee Shop
+# Around The U.S.

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This is the thrid project of the Software Engineering program at TripleTen.
+It was created using HTML,CSS and Figma based on the design brief.

 ## Project features